Follow us on social networks

 haramaki

-The Haramakis: an ideal complement to accompany your fertility
+The haramakis: an ideal complement to support your fertility

-It is very likely that you have never heard of haramakis.
-For starters, they have a weird name, like… Japanese.
+It's very likely you've never heard of haramakis.
+For starters, they have a strange name, like… Japanese.

-Yes, it is a word of Japanese origin that refers to a garment.
-We are going to see exactly what haramakis are, what their benefits are and what they have to do with fertility.
+Yes, it's a Japanese word that refers to a garment.
+Let's see exactly what haramakis are, what their benefits are, and what they have to do with fertility.

 haramaki fertility